Alfred Lawson

-Alfred William Lawson (March 24, 1869 – November 29, 1954) was an English born professional baseball player, aviator and utopian philosopher.
-He was a baseball player, manager, and league promoter from 1887 through 1916 and went on to play a pioneering role in the U.S. aircraft industry.
-He published two early aviation trade journals.
+Alfred William Lawson (March 24, 1869 – November 29, 1954) was an English-born professional baseball player, aviator, and utopian philosopher.
+He played baseball, managed and promoted leagues from 1887 through 1916, and pioneered the U.S. aircraft industry.
+He also published two early aviation trade journals.

-He is frequently cited as the inventor of the airliner and was awarded several of the first air mail contracts, which he ultimately could not fulfill.
+Lawson is frequently cited as the inventor of the airliner and received several of the first air mail contracts, which he ultimately did not fulfill.
 He founded the Lawson Aircraft Company in Green Bay, Wisconsin, to build military training aircraft and later the Lawson Airplane Company in South Milwaukee, Wisconsin, to build airliners.

 The crash of his ambitious Lawson L-4 "Midnight Liner" during its trial flight takeoff on May 8, 1921, ended his best chance for commercial aviation success.

 In 1904, he wrote a utopian novel, Born Again, in which he developed the philosophy which later became Lawsonomy.

 Baseball career (1888–1907)

-He made one start for the Boston Beaneaters and two for the Pittsburgh Alleghenys during the 1890 season.
+Lawson made one start for the Boston Beaneaters and two for the Pittsburgh Alleghenys during the 1890 season.
 His minor league playing career lasted through 1895.
-He later managed in the minors from 1905 to 1907.
+Lawson later managed in the minors from 1905 to 1907.

 Union Professional League

-In 1908, he started a new professional baseball league known as the Union Professional League.
-The league took the field in April but folded one month later owing to financial difficulties.
+In 1908, Lawson started a new professional baseball league called the Union Professional League.
+The league took the field in April but folded one month later because of financial difficulties.